revalgovender/django-api-exercise/README.md

 - Saving of multiple records can be done in one query to support large amounts of data
 - `SoldItems.convertToPayouts()`, breaks SRP, should be refactored to make it easier to read/modify
 - More tests required for functionality, edge cases and load
-- Seeders could have been created for initial database seeding instead of queries.

 ## Installation